squeaktoy/hearth/README.md

 of core developers who understand Hearth's goals and who are capable of meaningfully contributing in the long run.

-- [ ] Write a design document
+- [ ] write a design document
-- [x] Create a Discord server
+- [x] create a Discord server
-- [x] Create a GitHub repository
+- [x] create a GitHub repository
-- [ ] Onboard 3-4 core developers who can contribute to Hearth long-term
+- [ ] onboard 3-4 core developers who can contribute to Hearth long-term
-- [ ] Design a project logo
+- [ ] design a project logo
-- [ ] Set up continuous integration to check pull requests
+- [ ] set up continuous integration to check pull requests
-- [ ] Write a CONTRIBUTORS.md describing contribution workflow
+- [ ] write a CONTRIBUTORS.md describing contribution workflow
-- [ ] Design a workspace structure
+- [ ] design a workspace structure
+- [ ] set up licensing headers and copyright information
-- [ ] Finalize the rest of the phases of the roadmap
+- [ ] finalize the rest of the phases of the roadmap
-- [ ] Create mocks for all of the codebase components
+- [ ] create mocks for all of the codebase components
-- [ ] Money?
+- [ ] money?

 ## Phase 1: Pre-Alpha